arinik9/ml-project-2/tips.md

 Applicable techniques: kNN, PCA, mixture models.
 But we need to adapt those techniques to interpret the 0 values correctly.

+It's mostly about the *collaborative* nature of the data.
+Weak prediction for a given user should leverage the users which are similar, and artists who are similar to the one he's listening to.

+If you have a nice Gaussian distribution, it's not necessary to normalize it.
+You can precompute the global mean, and use it only to shift the data back and forth.
+Making it only at time of computation will reduce headaches with nonzero indices with sparse matrix.

 **References**:

 - Netflix challenge